 Lifetime ISAs (LISA)

 Launched on 6 April 2017, this new type of ISA is designed to help younger people to save for their retirement and to get onto the property ladder.
 Savers can put £4,000 into a LISA every year tax-free, and the government adds a 25% annual bonus – e.g. £4,000 will become £5,000.
 A LISA can comprise of either a cash ISA or a stocks and shares ISA, but the bonus will only apply to contributions, not any interest gained on stocks and shares.
 Once the bonus reaches £32,000 it will cease, and you will only be able to save into this type of ISA until you reach 50.
 To open a Lifetime ISA, you need to be aged between 18 and 39.
-There is some doubt as to whether these types of ISA will be around for long as they have not be well-received.
+There is some doubt as to whether these types of ISA will be around for long as they have not been well-received.

 Although in this article we have focused on ISAs suitable for adults, there are also Junior ISAs available for children – see our recent blog on children’s savings strategies.